 Adolescent treatment at Highland Ridge Hospital in Salt Lake City, Utah

-The primary goal of The Peak program is to help adolescents achieve the level of stabilization that will enable them to return home or step down to a lower level of care.
+The primary goal of the adolescent program is to help adolescents achieve the level of stabilization that will enable them to return home or step down to a lower level of care.

-Typical length of stay in our inpatient adolescent program in Salt Lake City, Utah, is seven to 10 days.
+Typical length of stay in our inpatient adolescent program is seven to 10 days.
 During this time, adolescents receive an array of intensive services.
-The Peak program features round-the-clock care provided by a multidisciplinary team of experienced professionals.
+Our program features round-the-clock care provided by a multidisciplinary team of experienced professionals.

-The following are examples of the mental and behavioral challenges that may be addressed in The Peak program:
+The following are examples of the mental and behavioral challenges that may be addressed:

 - Anxiety disorders